-If you wish to receive academic credit for an internship, you must be enrolled in the 492 course associated with your major department and registered through the Center for Career Development at the same time you are doing the internship or co-op.
-Your employer must provide a letter indicating:
+If you wish to receive academic credit for an internship, you must be enrolled in the 492 course associated with your major department or the college.
+Consult your academic advisor, your departmental coordinator, or the Center for Career Development for more information.